Saklalala/Solar-Data-Processing-and-Weather-Data-API-Extraction/README.md

 This project is available under a CC BY 4.0 license, maintaining compatibility with the original dataset's licensing.

 ---
-*Note: This project is part of ongoing research work in load/net load forecasting.*
+*Note: This project is part of ongoing research project work in load/net load forecasting.*